AdobeDocs/experience-manager-65.en/help/assets/video.md

 * The folder `/content/dam/video-example` has a video encoding profile applied to it.
 * The video `scenery.mp4` is uploaded to the folder `/content/dam/video-example`.

-You can invoke the servlet in following ways:
+You can invoke the servlet in the following ways:

 | Type | Description |
 | :--- | --- |